preetham-v/TOX_HL/README.md

 survival_file #File which contains data on Survival vs conc

-crit_died #Number of mice which died during time-spaced experiment
+crit_died #Number of mice which died during multi-dose experiment

-crit_total  #Total number of mice which were used during time-spaced experiment
+crit_total  #Total number of mice which were used during multi-dose experiment

-conc_point  #Fraction of mice which died during time-spaced experiment
+conc_point  #Fraction of mice which died during multi-dose experiment

 time_period  #Time period of dosage